Recession-proof business: what works and how to prepare

 Repair and maintenance services

 When money is tight, people are more likely to repair things than replace them.
 This creates opportunities for home repair, auto maintenance, and appliance repair businesses.
-These services become essential for extending the life of valuable assets.
+These services become essential for extending the life of valuable assets when consumers cannot afford new purchases.

 Food and essential goods

 Grocery stores and businesses selling affordable food options do well during recessions.
 People may cut back on dining out, but they still need to eat.
-Businesses that provide essential household goods also see consistent demand.
+Businesses that provide essential household goods also see consistent demand because these are purchases consumers cannot defer.

 Childcare and education services